UCLALibrary/validation-service/README.md

 `act -j build`

+## Using the Makefile

+This Makefile provides another convenient way to build, test, lint, and manage Docker containers for the project.

+### Variables

+`DOCKER_IMAGE`: The name of the Docker image (default: service-template).
+`DOCKER_TAG`: The tag for the Docker image (default: latest).

+### Commands

+To build and run the Go project locally

+    make run

+To run all Go tests with verbose output

+    make test

+To run the linter using golangci-lint to check the code for style and correctness

+    make lint

+To builda a Docker image using the specified `DOCKER_IMAGE` and `DOCKER_TAG`

+    make docker-build

+To run Go tests inside a Docker container built from the project.

+    make docker-test

+To clean up the project by removing the ./bin directory

+    make clean

 ## Contact

 If you have any questions or suggestions, feel free to [open a ticket](https://github.com/UCLALibrary/validation-service/issues) on project's GitHub repo.